codeandtheory/YTag-android/README.md

 # Y Tags

-Y Tag is a UI element in Android (some times referred to as chips) which displays a piece of information.
+Y Tag is a UI element in Android (sometimes referred to as chips) which displays a piece of information.
-It consist of a leading icon(optional), Text and a trailing icon (optional).
+It consists of a leading icon(optional), Text and a trailing icon (optional).

 ## Features